Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - Vulnerability on the Parity Multisig Wallet allowed an attacker to steal > 150,000 ETH.
 - Three high-profile multisig wallet contracts used to store funds from token sales were affected.
-- The attacker sent 2 transactions to each of the affected contracts: the first to obtain ownership of the MultiSig, the second to move all of its funds.
+- The attacker sent 2 transactions to each of the affected contracts:
+  - the first to obtain ownership of the MultiSig.
+  - the second to move all of its funds.

 Notes:
 - worth some ~30M USD back then.